raghur/easyblogger/README.md

 ## So what does this do?
 1. Provides a command line tool and create, update or delete posts on Blogger hosted blogs.
 2. Post content can be piped in - so you can use your favourite way to generate html markup
-2. Integrates with Pandoc natively, so that you can write your doc in any of the input formats that Pandoc supports
+2. Pandoc goodness -  so that you can write your doc in any of the input formats that Pandoc supports
+3. You can also export your existing posts to your favourite lightweight markup format like markdown etc as individual files.
+Then edit them in a real editor, and publish them back!
+All pandoc output formats!
 3. Understands specially marked comments - so you can just hand it a file and it'll figure out what to do - great for posting from vim etc.